sanjayts/blog/README.md

     git submodule update --recursive

+Or if you want to do it for all the modules at once (assuming there are no local changes):

+    git submodule foreach git pull

 ### TODO

 1. Better title!
-2. Pull request for theme to fix robots.txt
-3. Remove floating content on the right
-4. Figure out how to remove `Sanjay: Sanjay` at the end of each blog post
-5. Pipe separator between top menu items
+2. Pipe separator between top menu items
+3. Configurable date format (maybe send PR?)